Risk Assessment

 Asset inventory and classification

-Identify and classify the information assets your business depends on: data (guest PII, payment data, financial records), systems (PMS, POS, core banking, cloud infrastructure), processes (reservations, payment processing, reporting), and people.
+Identify and classify assets your business depends on: data, systems, processes, and people.
 Risk lives in assets — you can't assess risk without knowing what you're protecting.

 Threat identification

-Map threat actors and threat events relevant to your organization and industry.
-For the Maldives context this includes ransomware targeting hospitality operations, payment card fraud, nation-state interest in government systems, and insider threats in distributed resort environments.
+Map threat actors and events relevant to your industry.
+For the Maldives: ransomware targeting hospitality, payment fraud, nation-state interest in government systems, and insider threats.

 Vulnerability analysis

-Identify weaknesses in controls that threat actors could exploit.
-This draws on penetration test findings, configuration reviews, policy gaps, and architectural weaknesses.
-Vulnerabilities without relevant threats are low priority; threats without relevant vulnerabilities are not actionable.
+Identify control weaknesses through penetration test findings, configuration reviews, policy gaps, and architectural weaknesses.
+Vulnerabilities without relevant threats are low priority.

 Likelihood and impact analysis

-For each risk: assess the likelihood of exploitation given existing controls, and the business impact if it materialized — financial, operational, reputational, and regulatory.
-This produces a risk score that enables comparison and prioritization across very different types of risk.
+Assess exploitation likelihood given existing controls and business impact if realized — financial, operational, reputational, and regulatory.
+Produces a risk score for prioritization.

 Risk treatment decisions

-For each risk above the acceptance threshold: choose a treatment — mitigate (implement controls), transfer (insurance, contracts), accept (document formally), or avoid (change the business process).
-We document the rationale for each treatment decision and build the treatment plan.
+For each risk above threshold: mitigate, transfer, accept, or avoid.
+We document the rationale for each treatment decision and build the implementation plan.

 Residual risk and review

-After treatment, calculate residual risk — the exposure that remains after controls are applied.
-Risks above the residual threshold are escalated for management acceptance.
-The risk register is reviewed at least annually and after significant changes.
+Calculate residual risk after controls.
+Risks above threshold are escalated for management acceptance.
+The register is reviewed annually and after significant changes.

 What you receive